SamuelOrtizV/TrabajoMemoria/README.md

 - Some agent ideas come from Spinning Up (OpenAI).
 - This repo includes modifications specific to Assetto Corsa.

+## 📝 License

+This project is licensed under the MIT License.
+See the `LICENSE` file for the full text.

 ## 🚧 Future work